andreio/JaySynth/README.md

 #Output

 Controls the output of JaySynth.
-"Volume" determines the final output of the synthetizer.
+"Volume" determines the final output of the synthesizer.

 #Input